You might be suffering from Calcific Tendonitis in your Rotator Cuff if:

 After the inflammation around your shoulder has been reduced, you need to provide extra blood flow to strengthen your tendon tissue and continue to help your body flush out the calcium deposit naturally.

-Using Deep Tissue Regeneration Therapy (T•Shellz Wrap®), will help with your recovery and heal your tendons more completely.
+Using Circulation Boost (T•Shellz Wrap®), will help with your recovery and heal your tendons more completely.
 A T•Shellz Wrap® treatment increases the amount of blood that flows naturally to your soft tissue to nourish your tendons, improving elasticity and speeding the healing process.
 This increased Blood Flow to your tendons and muscles are greatly needed while the body tries to re-absorb your calcium deposit.

 Dealing with aches and pains affecting the foot, ankle, leg, knee, hamstring, hip, back, arm, shoulder, elbow, wrist, or hand?
 If so, then applying the Arnica Infusion to any of these targeted areas will bring about fast relief from the pain and sore tissues.
 Simply apply a small amount of cream to the body and moments later, you will experience a soothing and comforting sensation over the area.